 Of course, nothing is perfect, and that includes inflatable movie screens.
-For starters, the wind will easily knock them over, putting an end to your party quickly.
-However, if the wind is howling, your visitors would most likely seek shelter indoors to begin with.
+The wind will easily knock them over, ending your party quickly.
+However, if the wind is howling, your visitors would most likely seek shelter indoors, to begin with.

 Air pumps, as previously said, can produce a lot of noise.
-For most individuals, this isn’t a major worry, but it can be a nuisance if you’re entertaining a small group at low volumes.
+This isn’t a major worry for most individuals, but it can be a nuisance if you’re entertaining a small group at low volumes.
 This is not an issue with a screen with a rigid frame.

 Finally, an inflatable screen is unsuitable for prolonged use.
-Choose a projector with a robust frame if you want to put up a semi-permanent projector that will last for months.
-You’ll pay more, but that’s the price you’ll pay for increased durability.
+Choose a robust projector with a robust frame if you want to create a semi-permanent projector that will last for months.
+You’ll pay more, but that’s the price for increased durability.

-Which of these options is the best inflatable movie screen for you now that we’ve covered all of our bases?
+Which options are the best inflatable movie screen for you now that we’ve covered all of our bases?

 The Open Air Cinema is a little costly.
 The Gemmy Deluxe Airblown Movie Screen is a wonderful choice if you want to save money.
-When you find a decent one, you know you’re getting top-notch service.
+You know you’re getting top-notch service when you find a decent one.
 And if you do happen to get a counterfeit, Gemmy’s two-year warranty will cover you.